TheDolentCity/the-dolent-chronicle/src/posts/on-railroading/index.md

 description: A familiar fiction, expressed as an RPG session.
 published: Nov 10 2023
 image: ./on-railroading.jpg
-imageAlt: A dark, distored, halftone image of a skewed lamp on a desk lighting up a tall pile of old books.
+imageAlt: A dark, distorted, halftone image of a skewed lamp on a desk lighting up a tall pile of old books.
-caption: An edited version of a stock photo from Luca Calderone.
+caption: "Stock: Luca Calderone"
 tags: [RPG, railroading, referee, fiction]
 ---